-Sharon Cornu is a proven strategist and respected leader providing high-quality strategic communications and community engagement services to advocacy, non-profit and social enterprise organizations.
+Sharon Cornu is a respected organizational leader providing high-quality leadership development, strategic communications and community engagement services to advocacy, non-profit and social enterprise organizations.
 Cornu is known for innovative, results-driven strategies, communications and collective impact in diverse sectors.
 Two decades’ experience in advocacy on economic security and equity provide deep insight into winning while building stronger organizations.
 Cornu structures services to deliver impact while building clients’ leadership capacity.

 Cornu co-founded a social enterprise print shop in Rhode Island in the early 1980s, which led to communications and political roles in the labor movement.
 In the 1990s, her websites and email newsletters won awards, and in the 2000s, her candidates won elections.
 An award-winning writer and spokesperson, she has secured client placements in the New York Times, Washington Post, San Francisco Chronicle, Oakland Tribune, KCBS, KQED, and NPR.
 As managing director for a statewide public affairs consultancy, she managed teams that produced successful community engagement campaigns in transportation, education, and workforce.